asummerau/PPT_vba_macros/README.md

       ...
       ```
+      Hint: you can use **Printalllayouts.bas** to print the layout names for both Slide Masters.
+If you choose to print to .txt it will already give you the format of `layoutMapping(0, i)= "Heading"`, for all i.

 4. You can run **SlideAnalysis.bas** to verify that no slide is using the old Slide Master.
 5. Run **SlideMasterCleanup.bas** to remove the old Slide Master `"Blue_theme_2024"`
 6. Run **SlideAnalysis2.bas** again, to verify.